compbiocore/bioflows/docs/index.md

-For ensuring reproducibily, we have established a publicly accessible channel for all programs that are included with wrappers within the bioflows tool through the [**compbiocore channel**](https://anaconda.org/compbiocore/).
-In this channel, we have also provided conda packages of all software used including the bioflows package itself.
-To download specific packages or the bioflows tool use the command into your conda environment:
+For ensuring reproducibily, we have established a publicly accessible channel for all programs that are included with wrappers within the *bioflows* tool through the [**compbiocore channel**](https://anaconda.org/compbiocore/).
+In this channel, we have also provided conda packages of all software used including the *bioflows* package itself.
+To download specific packages or the *bioflows* tool use the command into your conda environment:

 ```
     conda install -c compbiocore /pkg_name/
 ```
+!!! note
+    **bioflows and its dependencies are available as `conda` pacakges for the linux OS only.
+    To use **bioflows** in other OSes you will need to use the docker container approach

 More detailed instructions on how to install anaconda and use the conda environments can be found in the anaconda documentation for: